stonefl/stonefl.github.io/_posts/2020-10-29-connect-power-bi-desktop-to-oracle-database-through-ldap-jdbc-connection-string.md

 With the  above connection details information, you can take the following steps to conncet to the Oracle Database in Power BI Desktop:
 * From the **Home** tab, select **Get Data**
 * From the **Get Data** window that appears, select **More** (if necessary), select **Database** > **Oracle database**, and then select **Connect**
-* You might the warning message on recommended provider, shown as below.
+* You might get the warning message on recommended provider shown as below.
 Just click on **OK** to skip it.
 ![connect_to_oracle_db]({{site.baseurl}}/img/post/connect-oracle-database_2.png)

 * Copy the `[servername]:[serverport]/[servicename]` part from the above connection details in SQL Developer to the **Server** field shown as below, then click **OK**.